worr/vim.sexy/README.markdown

-# dotsingles
+# vim.sexy

-For when you're just too damn lonely to give a shit
+atom.io can't touch Vim.
+Let's remarket Vim to the node.js/rubyist/erlang-slinger brogramming crowd.

+## Disclaimer

+1. This is satire
+2. I am not a web programmer